cardano-foundation/CIPs/CIP-0019/README.md

 # Abstract

-This specification describes the binary structure of addresses in Cardano, covering both addresses introduced in the Shelley era and the legacy format from the Byron era.
+This specification describes the structure of addresses in Cardano, covering both addresses introduced in the Shelley era and the legacy format from the Byron era.

 # Motivation